octimot/StoryToolkitAI/README.md

 # Known issues
-### If the tool doesn't connect with Resolve:
+### Tool doesn't connect with Resolve:
 Make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local.
-Again, the tool only works with Resolve Studio and not the free version of Resolve (not that we know of).
+Again, the tool only works with Resolve Studio and *not the free version of Resolve* (not that we know of).

+### Windows Standalone version doesn't start or doesn't connect to Resolve
+If the tool just hangs when you start it up, or if it doesn't connect to Resolve, most likely there is a conflict with another Python installation on your machine.
+The best approach is to uninstall all other Python versions and try to run the tool again.

 ### Tool freezing during playback
 Currently, the tool gets stuck as it waits a reply from the Resolve API, while Resolve is playing back, but it gets